rafadaguiar/pet-gestor/README.md

 ## Licença

-PET-Gestor está sob a licença do MIT
+PET-Gestor está sob a licença do MIT.

 * http://www.opensource.org/licenses/MIT